-- (b) the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully, partially or optionally convertible) during the year.
-Accordingly, paragraph 3 (x)(b) of the Order is not applicable. - 11.
-To the best of our knowledge and according to the information and explanations given to us: - (a) No fraud by the Company or no material fraud on the company by its officers or employees has been noticed or reported during the year.
-Hence clause(xi)(a) of the Order is not applicable. - (b) No report under subsection (12) of section 143 of the Companies Act has been filed in form ADT-4 as prescribed under the rule 13 of the Companies (Audit and Auditors) Rules,2014 with the central government, during the and up to the date of this report. - (c) No whistle-blower complaints have been received by the Company during the year. - 12.
-The Company is not a Nidhi Company and hence reporting under clause (xii) of the Order is not applicable. - 13.
-In our opinion and according to the information and explanations given to me, all transactions with the related parties are in compliance with section 188 of Companies Act, 2013 and the details have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards.
+- a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or no material fraud on the Company by any person has been noticed or reported during the year.
+Accordingly, clause(xi)(a) of the Order is not applicable. - b) No report under subsection (12) of section 143 of the Companies Act has been filed in form ADT-4 as prescribed under the rule 13 of the Companies (Audit and Auditors) Rules, 2014 with the central government, during the and up to the date of this report. - c) To the best of our knowledge and according to the information and explanations given to us, no whistle-blower complaints, have been received by the Company during the year. - 12.
+The Company is not a Nidhi Company.
+Therefore, the provisions of clause(xii) of the Order are not applicable to the Company. - 13.
+In our opinion and according to the information and explanations given to me, all transactions with the related parties are in compliance with section 177 and 188 of Companies Act, 2013 and the details have been disclosed in the Ind AS Financial Statements as required by the applicable accounting standards.

-- (a) In our opinion and according to the information and explanations given to us, the Company does not have an internal audit system and is not required to have an internal audit system as per provisions of the Companies Act 2013. - (b) As the company does not have an internal audit system, the provisions of paragraph 3, clause (xiv)(b) of the Order regarding the use of an internal audit report are not applicable. - 15.
+- a) In our opinion and according to the information and explanations given to us, the Company does not have an internal audit system and is not required to have an internal audit system as per provisions of the Companies Act 2013. - b) The company did not have an internal audit system, the provision pf paragraph 3, clause (xiv)(b) of the order regarding the use of an internal audit report are not applicable. - 15.
 Based upon the audit procedures performed and the information and explanations given by the management, the company has not entered any non-cash transactions with directors or persons connected with him.
-Accordingly, the provisions of section 192 and paragraph 3, clause(xv) of the Order are not applicable to the Company.
+Accordingly, the provisions of section 192 and clause(xv) of the Order are not applicable to the Company.